 - 1. Transportation as approved by the Board; - 2.
 On-site transportation during the course of the meeting, i.e., bus, taxi, or rental car; - 3.
 Hotel or motel costs for Trustee, as necessary; - 4.
-Food costs as necessary: - 5.
-Telephone services shall be provided for necessary communications with business or family, resulting from the Trustee being away from Swan Valley; and - 6.
+Food costs as necessary; and - 5.
 Incidental expenditures for tips and other necessary costs attributable to the Trustee's attendance at the meeting.

 The Districts will not reimburse or pay for such items as liquor, expenses of a spouse, separate entertainment, or other unnecessary expenditures.

-Travel Allowances and Expenses
+7430 Travel Allowances and Expenses